 Not mention of this being offered for the 2017 Super Bowl, but give it a few weeks.
 I am confident an announcement will be released any day.

 Some of us just want to turn on the game and listen to it while we get a few things done in the garage.
 For the always-working folks, we have 3 ways to listen to the big game: TuneIn, Westwood One Sports, and SiriusXM NFL Radio.

 Watching the Super Bowl Without Cable

-Regardless of your viewing choice, rest assured that whatever you pick will still be better than relying on cable to give you the sports you love.
+Regardless of your viewing choice, rest assured that whatever you pick will still be better than relying on cable to give you the sport you love.
 After all, why pay hundreds of dollars a month for something you could watch for free?
 It doesn’t make sense, but cutting the cord does.